sytabaresa/kingly/README.md

  any concurrency mechanism.[^2]

 [^2]: Our rationale is as follows :
+ - statecharts include activities and actions which may produce effects, and concurrency.
+We are seeking an purely computational approach (i.e effect-less) to facilitate **composition, reuse and testing**.
- - if there are no parallel regions, a statechart can be turned into a hierarchical state transducer.
+ - In the absence of concurrency (i.e. absence of parallel regions), a statechart can be turned into a hierarchical state transducer.
 That is often enough!
- - statecharts include activities and actions which may produce effects, and concurrency.
-We are seeking an purely computational approach (i.e effect-less) to facilitate composition, reuse and testing.
-Any [concurrent or communication model](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.92.6145&rep=rep1&type=pdf) can be added on top as necessary.
+ - there is no difference in terms of expressive power between statecharts and hierarchical transducers[^4], just as there is no difference in expressive power between extended state machines and regular state machines.
+The difference lies in naturalness and convenience : a 5-state extended state machine is easier to read and maintain than the equivalent 50-state regular state machine.
- - we estimate the concurrency semantics of statecharts to be somewhat complicated vs. alternative concurrency models[^3].
-That makes it difficult for programmers to elaborate a mental model of the statecharts (in the presence of concurrency) and that makes it difficult for other users to reason based solely on the visualization of concurrent statecharts.
-Those issues however are not unmanageable for concurrent statecharts with little concurrency and messaging.
+ - we argue that convenience here is on the side of being able to freely plug in any [concurrent or communication model](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.92.6145&rep=rep1&type=pdf) fitting the problem space.
+In highly concurrent systems, programmers may have it hard to elaborate a mental model of the statecharts solely from the visualization of concurrent statecharts.
  - some [statecharts practitioners](http://sismic.readthedocs.io/en/master/communication.html#)
- favor having separate state charts communicating in an ad-hoc way rather than an integrated statechart model where concurrent state charts are gathered in nested states of a single statechart.
+ favor having separate state charts communicating[^5] in an ad-hoc way rather than an integrated statechart model where concurrent state charts are gathered in nested states of a single statechart.
 We agree.

 [^3]: As a matter of fact, more than 20 different semantics have been proposed to define precisely the concurrency model for statecharts, e.g Rhapsody, Statemate, VisualMate, StateFlow, UML, etc. do not share a single concurrency model.
+[^4]: David Harel, Statecharts.History.CACM : Speaking in the strict mathematical sense of power of expression, hierarchy and orthogonality are but helpful abbreviations and can be eliminated
+[^5]: David Harel, Statecharts.History.CACM : <<I definitely do not recommend having a single statechart for an entire system. (...) concurrency occurs on a higher level.)>>

 # Install
 `npm install state-transducer`